lyhiving/baserow2/docs/guides/installation/install-on-ubuntu.md

 If you already have Baserow installed on your server and you want to update to the latest version then you can execute the following commands.
 This only works if there aren't any additional instructions in the previous release blog posts.

+> If you are updating from version 1.5 or prior to version 1.6 or later, please
+> make sure that you upgrade your PostgreSQL Installation to version 12, since as
+> of version 1.6 Baserow is no longer compatible with PostgreSQL versions lower than 12.
+> Follow the official PostgreSQL guide [here](https://www.postgresql.org/docs/12/upgrading.html).

 Follow these steps if you installed after June first 2021: